 2. I don’t actually have the money to spend on these items.

-So, this time around I cut all that noise out of my head and I started exercising.
-I haven’t done any real exercise in a while and I decided it was about time I started again.
+This time around, I cut all that noise out of my head, and I started exercising.
+I haven’t done any real exercise in a while, and I decided it was about time I started again.

-After a little soul-searching I decided that I really did not need to spend money on a class to begin exercising.
-I took out an old DVD (good thing my new laptop has a DVD player- many new laptops don’t!) and decided to start doing Jillian Michael’s 30-day shred instead.
-I already had it in my possession so there was no way i was spending more money if I already owned it!
+After a little soul-searching, I decided that I really did not need to spend money on a class to begin exercising.
+So I took out an old DVD (good thing my new laptop has a DVD player- many new laptops don’t!) and decided to start doing Jillian Michael’s 30-day shred instead.
+I already had it in my possession, so there was no way I was spending more money if I already owned it!

 This time, I decided it would be different.
 I would use the old DVD.
-I would use my kids play-mat as a mat.
+I would use my kid’s play-mat as a mat.
 I would pull out my old, too-tight leggings.
 And I would use water bottles as weights.
 Is it effective as real weights?
-Probably not- but sitting in front of the TV is not great exercise yet.
-For some reason, I often think that if I am not going to do it perfectly I probably shouldn’t do it at all.
+Probably not- but sitting in front of the TV is not a great exercise yet.
+For some reason, I often think that if I am not going to do it perfectly, I probably shouldn’t do it at all.

-That thinking wasn’t really doing me any favors and I did really need to exercise.
+That thinking wasn’t really doing me any favors, and I did really need to exercise.
 So I decided to start with what I have.
 And I did!
-I needed to exercise and exercising on a budget was the only way I was able to- so I had to figure out how to make that work.
+I needed to exercise, and exercising on a budget was the only way I could, so I had to figure out how to make that work.
 Of course, I could also figure out a way to get paid while I exercise!

-Yes- its not perfect but it’s good enough!
+Yes- it is not perfect, but it’s good enough!
 The workout is plenty hard enough without my hand weights.
 There are also plenty of ways to be exercising on a budget.
-Taking a walk, jogging etc. are all great ways to get exercise in without spending money- you can even sometimes get paid to walk!
+Taking a walk, jogging, etc., are all great ways to get exercise without spending money- you can even sometimes get paid to walk!

 I decided that hand weights would be my reward for actually sticking to my exercise regime.
-Exercise regularly for 2 weeks and I would buy myself hand weights.
-This was I would have a “reward” for sticking to my new routine and I wouldn’t spend money for something that wouldn’t get used.
+Exercise regularly for two weeks, and I would buy myself hand weights.
+This was I would have a “reward” for sticking to my new routine, and I wouldn’t spend money for something that wouldn’t get used.
 I wanted to prove to myself that it would be money well spent before spending it.

-When you are on a tight budget- every little amount adds up and it would be shame to spend it on something that wouldn’t get used.
+When you are on a tight budget- every little amount adds up, and it would be a shame to spend it on something that wouldn’t get used.
 Having a reward to look forward to really helps keep me motivated and determined to succeed.
 I want those hand weights!
-Now I only have 2 more work-outs until I “earn” them!
+Now I only have two more work-outs until I “earn” them!
 And I know I will!